 For more information on cancer care at Monument Health click here.

-Monument Health Clinical Research (MHCR) provides research services for a wide range of therapeutic areas for Phase II – IV clinical trials.
+Monument Health Clinical Research (MHCR) provides research services for a wide range of therapeutic areas for Phase II – IV and post-market, registry and device clinical trials.
 MHCR provides support to inpatient, outpatient, surgical services, rehab, and a wide variety of specialty services.

 For more information, contact Monument Health Clinical Research at (605) 755-4326.